 Ahead of the launch date for Ohio sports betting sites, BetOhio sat down with Jessica Franks, the director of communications for the Ohio Casino Control Commission.
 Franks joined the OCCC in 2013 and has worked in government for nearly 20 years.

 In December 2021, Gov. Mike DeWine signed House Bill 29 into law, and the state has just had its first application window for licenses.
 The next window ends Aug.
 15.

-When the state does launch there will be Ohio mobile betting apps, retail sportsbooks and kiosks at retail sites available for wagering with the universal launch date of Jan.
+When the state does launch there will be Ohio sports betting apps, retail sportsbooks and kiosks at retail sites available for wagering with the universal launch date of Jan.
 1, 2023.

 Although the state will miss most of the NFL regular season, it should be up and running in time for the NFL Playoffs and the Super Bowl.